Wain-Roy, inc

 In 1948 Wain-Roy Corporation was created.
 They sold the first commercially available all-hydraulic backhoe to Connecticut Light and Power Company.
 The unit was Serial No. 1, Model 48 Wain-Roy All Hydraulic Digger.

 In 1960 Wain-Roy started producing for Ford Motor Company.
 This relationship continued until 1963 when Ford started making their own backhoes.
 Wain-Roy eventually repurchased the original backhoe for display in Ford’s showroom.
-Today it resides in Hubbardston, MA.
+Today it resides in a private collection in Hubbardston, MA.

 In the late 1960’s Wain-Roy closed their doors.
 However, many of the products designed by them are still in use.